jbinagia/academic-kickstart/content/project/jfm-paper/index.md

 # external_link: "https://jeremy-binagia.com/publication/binagia-2020/"

 image:
-  caption: Streamlines around our model swimming microorganism.
-This type of flow would be created for example by a swimming bacteria that moves via a rotating tail/body such as E. coli
+  caption: Streamlines around our model of a swimming microorganism.
+This type of flow would be created for example by a swimming bacteria that moves via a rotating tail/body, such as E. coli.
   focal_point: Smart

 # links: